-Assessment Results 2017-2018: The Fine Arts and Communications Department; The Humanities and Social Sciences Department; the Science, Mathematics, and Business Department; the Health, Physical Education and Recreation Department; the Nursing Departments; and the Department of Career and Technical Education verify that the disabilities statement is included on each syllabus.
+• Assessment Results 2018-2019: The Fine Arts and Communications Department; The Humanities and Social Sciences Department; the Science, Mathematics, and Business Department; the Health, Physical Education and Recreation Department; the Nursing Departments; and the Department of Career and Technical Education verify that the disabilities statement is included on each syllabus.
+The American Disabilities Act is covered at ROAR orientation.
 The Disability Services Guidebook, which gives the procedures to follow to receive accommodations, is on PRCC's website.
-There are also copies of the Disability Services Guidebook in the offices of the President, Vice President for Poplarville Campus & Hancock Center, Vice President for General Education & Technology Services, Assistant Vice President of Hancock Center, Director of Admissions and Records and ADA/Civil Rights Coordinator, Special Populations Coordinator, and the Library.
+There are also copies of the Disability Services Guidebook in the offices of the President,

+Vice President for Poplarville Campus & Hancock Center, Vice President for General Education & Technology Services, Assistant Vice President of Hancock Center, Director of Admissions and Records and ADA/Civil Rights Coordinator, Special Populations Coordinator, and the Library.
 All mailings and publications have the Non-Discrimination Statement listed with a contact name and number.